boehmax/protocols/README.md

 # Protocols

-Welcome to my protocols page!
-These are the protocols I use in my daily basis.
+Welcome to my protocols page.
+Here, I have outlined the procedures I follow on a regular basis.

-Feel free to use them and inform me if you find a mistake. :)
+You are welcome to reference or adapt these protocols.
+If you notice any errors or areas for improvement, I would greatly appreciate it if you informed me.

-Before publishing using these protocols please consulti with me.
-Thank you!
+Before publishing any work based on these protocols, please consult with me in advance.
+Thank you.